tudurom/bsc-thesis/doc/main.typ

 it detects the compiler's source code as input.
 The implementation is very similar to the quine above: the logic is first put 'between quotes', and then assembled and inserted in the compiler's output.
-A simple application of this idea is laid down in @quine_replace.
+A simple application of this idea is wrote down in @quine_replace.
 The program reads a file given as argument, and if the file's contents match a 'Hello, world!' program, replaces the line that prints the message with code that resembles @quine_replace.
 Care is taken to also fix the imported libraries of the program.